daydreamlive/daydream-typescript/examples/README.md

-# daydream-sdk Examples
+# @daydreamlive/sdk Examples

-This directory contains example scripts demonstrating how to use the daydream-sdk SDK.
+This directory contains example scripts demonstrating how to use the @daydreamlive/sdk SDK.

 ## Prerequisites